Hun Sen: 2013–2014 protests

 After the July 2013 general elections both Hun Sen and his opponents Cambodia National Rescue Party claimed victory.
 In August, Hun Sen continued to pursue his aim of forming a new government.
 Cambodians in the United States, Canada and elsewhere, with hundreds of Buddhist Monks, peacefully protested in front of the United Nations in New York City on 19 August in opposition to Hun Sen's deployment of military and security forces in Phnom Penh, his unwillingness to share political power with opposition groups and seriously address earlier voting fraud and election irregularities.

 One person was killed and others injured during protests in Phnom Penh in September 2013, where a reported 20,000 protesters gathered, some clashing with riot police.
 Following two weeks of opposition protests, Hun Sen declared that he had been constitutionally elected and would not step down nor hold a new election.

 On 7 September 2013, tens of thousands of Cambodians, along with Buddhist monks and opposition groups, including Sam Rainsy's Cambodian National Rescue Party held mass demonstrations in Phnom Penh to protest the 28 July elections results which they claimed were flawed and marred by voting irregularities and potential fraud.
 The groups asked the United Nations to investigate and claimed that the elections results were not free and fair.

 On 3 January 2014, military police opened fire at protesters, killing 4 people and injuring more than 20.
 The United Nations and US State Department condemned the violence.
 US Congressman Ed Royce responded to the report of violence in Cambodia by calling for Hun Sen to step down, saying that the Cambodian people deserve a better leader.

-Consolidation of power (2015–present)
+Consolidation of power (2015– 2023)

 On 10 June 2014, Hun Sen made a public appearance and claimed he has no health problems.
 He warned that if he were to die prematurely, the country would spin out of control and the opposition could expect trouble from the armed forces, saying he is the only person who can control the army.